Why should I choose Spain?

 Spain is a modern, vibrant country.
 It's a tolerant, accepting society, with a multicultural population.
 There are excellent universities, museums and natural spaces.
 Its geography is amongst the most diverse in Europe – beaches, mountains, national parks and plains.
 There are big cosmopolitan cities and small towns and villages.
 Spain has a great transportation system and is well communicated with Ireland and the rest of Europe.

 Every year there are approximately 70 TO 80 POSTS in primary or secondary schools or in public language schools.

 The programme welcomes applicants from any field.
 Participants need some knowledge of the language, but it’s not required to be a student of Spanish.
-Candidates don’t need a background in education.
+Candidates do not need a background in education.
 Teaching experience or training will be an asset.

 Hours: 12-16 per week

-- One year (60 ECTS credits) of university studies completed by the application deadline.
+- one year (60 ECTS credits) of university studies completed by the application deadline (minimum Level 7)

 - UK or Irish passport holders who have completed secondary education overseas may be contacted at a later stage to assess their knowledge of Irish culture.